 It’s a great way to frame a position.
 Similar to the ‘anti-abortion’, instead of ‘pro-life’.
 It automatically makes people frame their thoughts immediately against a topic.

 It’s not “anti-CNN”.
-It’s just a video.
+It’s just the reality about CNN spoken by an employee thereof.
 The damage was done by CNN’s own fake news broadcasting system.

 Inside the article we get: